keng404/bssh_parallel_transfer/requeue.md

 The script ```relaunch_pipeline.py``` can also be run in a Docker container ```keng404/ica_pipeline_relaunch:0.0.2```.
 This script was developed in an environment where python >= 3.9.

+**25-Aug-2025** --- now supports JSON inputform based pipelines and can create API and CLI templates

 ## You can requeue pipeline runs
 - By specifying the user_reference/analysis_id and the corresponding project_name/project_id along with your [API_KEY file](https://help.ica.illumina.com/account-management/am-iam#api-keys) or your API_KEY as a string